 - News UK as part of the team instructed as lead criminal advisers in respect of criminal and associated litigation concerning allegations of telephone voicemail interception and corruption of public officials.

-- GlaxoSmithKline as part of the team instructed as lead criminal advisers in respect of the company's ongoing investigation by the Serious Fraud Office.
+- GlaxoSmithKline as part of the team instructed as lead criminal advisers in respect of the company's investigation by the Serious Fraud Office.

 - Companies on their responsibilities in providing information to police forces investigating employees as well as their responsibilities for notifying suspicious activities under the Terrorism Act and the Proceeds of Crime Act.